+CHAPTER 6

+Arrays

+Introduction

+This chapter will introduce readers to array and string handling, two essential topics in programming for efficiently organizing and managing data.
+It will begin with a clear definition of arrays, explaining how they function as collections of elements stored under a single variable name, with each element accessible by an index.
+The chapter will explore the different types of arrays – such as one-dimensional, two-dimensional, and multi-dimensional arrays – and explain their specific use cases and benefits in data management.
+Next, the chapter will focus on string handling, covering the basics of creating, accessing, and modifying strings.
+Key string manipulation techniques, including concatenation, slicing, searching, and formatting, will be discussed to help readers work effectively with text data.
+Through these topics, readers will gain the foundational skills for handling structured data and manipulating textual information within their programs.

+Structure

+The chapter covers the following topics:

+Definition and types of arrays

+String handling

+Objectives

+The objective of this chapter is to introduce readers to the fundamental concepts and applications of arrays and string handling in programming.
+By exploring the definition and the different types of arrays - including one-dimensional, two-dimensional, and multi-dimensional arrays - readers will learn how to efficiently store and access collections of data under a single variable name, thereby enhancing data organization and manipulation capabilities.
+The chapter also aims to provide a solid foundation in string handling, including essential operations such as creation, modification, concatenation, and searching within strings.
+These objectives are designed to equip readers with practical skills for effectively managing structured and textual data, which are critical to building robust and efficient programs.

 Definition and types of arrays

 An array is a data structure in programming that allows the storage of multiple values of the same type under a single variable name.
 Each value in an array is identified by an index or a key, which makes it easy to access and manipulate the elements.
 Arrays provide a way to organize data in a linear fashion, enabling efficient access to elements through their indices.
 They are particularly useful for handling collections of data that are related, such as lists of numbers, characters, or other objects.
 In C programming, arrays are defined with a specific type and size, where the size determines the number of elements the array can hold.
 The elements of an array are stored in contiguous memory locations, allowing for efficient data access.
 For example, an integer array can store multiple integers, and each element can be accessed using its index, with the first element typically starting at index 0.